michac789/Buying-Frenzy-Backend/README.md

 7. You can run `npx prisma studio` to host an admin page with UI to view and navigate through the database, by default hosted in port 5555

 8. Type `yarn test` to run all test cases, or you can try manually requesting the APIs

+Let me know if there are any issues while doing all of these.

+If you reach down here, thanks for taking your time to go through all of this.
+I hope that my implementations and explanations meet your standard!